jemonra/tiago-pick-place-ir/README.md

 # README #

-This repository will be used for the delivery of the assignment of the Intelligent Robotics 2022-2023 course at UniPD.
+This project was developed by Javier Alquézar Alquézar, Alejandro Cano Caldero and Jesús Moncada Ramírez enrolling "Intelligent Robotics" at the University of Padova, in the academic year 2022-23.

-# Assignment 2 #
+# 1. Introduction

-## 2.1 Instructions to run ##
+TODO

-### 2.1.1 Code given for this assignment ###
+# 2. Instructions to run

 First of all we have to launch the simulation and MoveIt.
 This command will also start ``roscore``: